Recycled polyester: an eco-responsible solution?

 There are 5 main ones that are generally accepted:

-Knowing that we have a criterion on which we will be uncompromising: the materials chosen must allow us to manufacture ergonomic school bags because we don't joke with the children's health .
+Given that we have one criterion on which we will be uncompromising: the materials selected must allow us to manufacture ergonomic school bags because you don't joke around with the children's health .

 Despite all our research, recycled polyester remains by far the material that best meets the 5 criteria of a product that is good for the planet.

-• Recycled cotton and polyester have an equivalent carbon impact
+- Recycled cotton and polyester have an equivalent carbon footprint

-• Unlike cotton, recycled polyester has a very low impact on drinking water, land use, and biodiversity (it takes 6 tons of drinking water to produce 1 kg of cotton).
-In addition, cotton farming uses pesticides that impact the environment, biodiversity, and human health.
+- Recycled polyester has a very low impact on drinking water, land use, and biodiversity, unlike cotton (which requires 6 tons of drinking water to produce 1 kg of cotton).
+Furthermore, cotton cultivation uses pesticides that impact the environment, biodiversity, and human health.

-• Cotton is partly produced through forced labor, which is not the case for GRS-certified recycled polyester, which guarantees regulated and verified wages and working conditions.
+- Cotton is partly produced through forced labor, which is not the case for GRS-labeled recycled polyester, which guarantees regulated and verified wages and working conditions.

-• A school bag generates significantly less than clothing since micro-plastics from polyester are mainly produced during machine washing of our clothes, which does not happen with a school bag.
+- A schoolbag generates significantly less than clothing, since the microplastics from polyester are mostly produced during machine washing of our clothes, which does not happen for a schoolbag.

-We've also studied linen, wool, hemp, Tencel, and Lyocell.
-Recycled polyester from ocean pollution is currently too expensive or too far from our production sites.
-But we're exploring the solution.
+We also studied linen, wool, hemp, Tencel, and Lyocell.
+Recycled polyester sourced from ocean cleanup is currently too expensive or too far from our production sites.
+But we are exploring solutions.

 The choice of materials: a complex issue

-We can therefore see that selecting an ethical material is a complex task and that we should not rely on our intuitions but seek the support of specialists.
-Thanks to The Beautiful Footprint who supports us in this process.
+It is clear, therefore, that selecting ethical materials is a complex task and that one should not rely on intuition but seek guidance from specialists.
+Thank you to The Beautiful Imprint who supports us in this process.

-We also have to take into account external criteria specific to our profession.
-We design products for children and this gives us responsibilities .
-The weight of the school bag is a social issue, so ergonomics and the comfort are priority criteria and influence the choice of materials.
+We must also consider external criteria specific to our profession.
+We design products for children, and this gives us...
+Responsibilities .
+The weight of school bags is a societal issue, therefore ergonomics are important. and the comfort are priority criteria and influence the choice of materials.

-And then being 100% eco-responsible and releasing a school bag for €250 is easy, but what would be the point of all this effort if it's for a tiny minority?
-Ultimately, the hardest part of all this is staying affordable while ticking as many boxes as possible!
+And being 100% eco-responsible and selling a €250 schoolbag is easy, but what would be the point of all that effort if it's only for a tiny minority?
+Ultimately, the hardest part is staying affordable while ticking as many boxes as possible!